SNodeC/snode.c/README.md

 #### SSL/TLS In-Code Configuration

-If the *echo* server instance would have been created using an SSL/TLS-SocketServer class like e.g.
+If the *echo* server instance would have been created using a SSL/TLS-SocketServer class like e.g.

 ```c++
 using EchoServer = net::in::stream::tls::SocketServer<EchoServerContextFactory>;